On the street…best practice

 · If people on the street ask for prayer, CPs are free to pray with them.

-· We can explain and discuss our beliefs with those who are interested, but not engage in active proselytising.
+· We can explain and discuss our beliefs with those who are interested and sober enough, answering questions about faith, but not engage in active proselytising.

 · “God bless you” is a useful, non-alienating phrase to use.